sandervenema/netzpolitik/README.md

 }
 ```

 And that should be all there is to it.
-Once you have uswgi started and listening on a socket, and you set up nginx to act as the proxy, you should be good to go.
-If you need a little more info, check [how to deploy Django](https://uwsgi-docs.readthedocs.org/en/latest/WSGIquickstart.html#deploying-django) (from the uswgi site).
+Once you have uwsgi started and listening on a socket, and you set up nginx to act as the proxy, you should be good to go.
+If you need a little more info, check [how to deploy Django](https://uwsgi-docs.readthedocs.org/en/latest/WSGIquickstart.html#deploying-django) (from the uwsgi site).